zhongyang219/TrafficMonitor/Help_en-us.md

 If LibreHardwareMonitor cannot display the temperature of the corresponding hardware, then I cannot solve this problem.
 You can report your problem to the author of LibreHardwareMonitor.

-If LibreHardwareMonitor can display the temperature of the corresponding hardware normally, please report this problem to me, and provide a screenshot of LibreHardwareMonitor so that I can investigate your problem.
+If the latest version of LibreHardwareMonitor can display the hardware temperature normally, replace the LibreHardwareMonitorLib.dll files in the TrafficMonitor folder with the downloaded the LibreHardwareMonitorLib.dll files may solve this problem.

 **Note: The hardware monitoring function (including temperature monitoring and GPU usage monitoring) may have some problems, which may cause more CPU and memory usage.
 According to feedback from some users, turning on the temperature function will cause problems such as program crashes and system crashes.
 Please decide to turn on the hardware monitoring function after you are aware of the above risks.
 Otherwise, please do not use the hardware monitoring function.**